brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 ### Specifics for BrandMaker

 Components will not be completely static.
-Instead, they will have a set of configuration values, e.g. target URLs of REST API to fetch data that will be displayed, credentials to log in, UI settings like colors, images, etc.\
-Instead of hard-coding the settings into the component, they will be described in a Manifest file and can be edited in the administration.
+Instead, they will have a set of configuration values.
+These settings are not hard-coded into the component but described in a Manifest file and adjustable in the administration.\
+Exemplary configuration values are
+- target URLs of REST API to fetch data
+- credentials to log in
+- UI settings like colors
+- images

 #### Structure of ZIP file